 If I cannot resolve my issue, what information should I include in my support request?

 We're happy to help with your questions.
-We can provide the most prompt service when you include the following information with your request:
+We can provide the most prompt resolution when you include the following information with your request:

 - Account ID or registered email address